imse586/imse586.github.io/syllabus/syllabus.md

 **Email rules**
-- <imse586instructors@umich.edu> This is the email address that you should use to help me keep my inbox organized.
+- You should email the instructor at <rayanem@umich.edu> <!-- This is the email address that you should use to help me keep my inbox organized -->.
  <!-- for most questions (e.g., homework and project).  -->
 <!-- Your email will be directed to all the instructors (i.e., Dr. Feng and the GSI) which may provide you with a faster response. -->
 <!-- - If you prefer to talk to Dr. Feng individually, send email to <fredfeng@umich.edu> -->
 - You should include the course number **IMSE 586** at the beginning of the subject line, followed by a brief description with a few words.
 For example: **IMSE 586 - homework 1 doubts**
 - Use your UMICH email (i.e., rather than your personal or other email addresses) when contacting us

-Please note the instructors may not respond to
+Please note the instructor may not respond to
 - Emails that do not comply with the rules above
 - Canvas messages
 - Canvas comments under an assignment.